mouldimus/notes/HTML_Concepts.md

 ## CSS Rule-Set
 [Jump Back](#contents)

-A CSS “rule-set” is a block of CSS code that contains:
+A CSS "rule-set" is a block of CSS code that contains:

-1. **Selector** – this points to the HTML element that you want to style.
+1. **Selector** - this points to the HTML element that you want to style.

-2. **Declaration** – a statement that consists of a property and a value.
+2. **Declaration** - a statement that consists of a property and a value.

 This is a CSS rule-set: